zkorum/.github/profile/README.md

 Yes, it can.
 To mitigate this, we can provide educational content and eventually leverage AI tools to provide the option for users to automatically "rewrite" their content in a random style before posting.
 ### How to punish bad actors? (harassment, etc...)

+Like existing social networks:
-==> like with existing social network: filtering out bad data, report and suspend/ban users, use natural language processing as much as possible to detect bad behavior.
+- filtering out bad data
+- report and suspend/ban users
+- use natural language processing as much as possible to detect bad behavior.

 Because users are verified and can only have one account per discussion group, getting banned is bigger of a deal than with existing social medias.
-I presume that together with having 0% bots, it is enough to drastically diminish the amount of bad actors.
+I presume that together with having 0% bots, it is enough to drastically diminish the amount of bad actors compared to existing social networks.

 No doxxing of government ID is enabled: private information never leaves the user's personal devices.